There is a relationship between feeling low and over-eating.

 2. Learn to accept yourself for the person you are: Before seeking approval from others, it is important to learn to love yourself first.
 Believe in yourself, no matter how difficult life seems.
 At some point, then the world, including your peers will come to believe in you.

-3. Be assertive: Stand up for yourself and for what you believe in, even if it means keeping ‘friends’ or bullies at bay.
+3. Be assertive: Stand up for yourself and for what you believe in, even if it means keeping ‘friends’ at bay.
 Being assertive can seem really difficult at first, but the rewards are plenty if you continue to follow this trend in the long run.

 4. Be positive and communicate: Develop a positive outlook towards life and communicate with people.
 Have fun and you will attract people who care for you just the way you would.
 Communicate with people, join social groups where you can connect with like minded people, go out more often, travel alone to meet new people.
 You may uncomfortable initially but then once you meet people and form new connections you will enjoy the process.

 5. Seek Professional Help: If you cant manage your emotions and you feel overwhelmed, do seek professional help.
 You can seek guidance from our experts by clicking on “Chat With Us.”